GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 #### Replication of User ID in BigQuery

 When you export your GA4 data to BigQuery, you will notice that both the `user_id` and the `user_pseudo_id` columns are available for analysis.
 Most likely, though, the `user_id` column will not be populated for most of your users.
-The `user_id` field is only populated when the User ID is collected.
+The `user_id` field is only populated when the User ID is collected via your on-site measurement.
 If the User ID is not collected, the `user_id` field will contain a `NULL` value, while GA4 will always populate the `user_pseudo_id` field with the Device ID.
 This is important to remember when you are querying your GA4 data in BigQuery and trying to match it to the interface.

 If you seek to replicate the interface's reports in BigQuery, you can use the following query to calculate the effective user ID and session ID based on the `user_id` and `user_pseudo_id` fields.
 This query will allow you to see the same user journey in BigQuery as you would see in the GA4 interface - taking into account retroactive User ID association as outlined above.